Finger hinge Protection guard for Gates

 - Heavy grade robust production with aluminium trims.

-- Can be installed on the push and the pull side of a gate.
+- Can be installed on the push and the pull side of the hinge gap of a gate.

 - Durability:U.V and high impact resistance.
 Easily Cleaned.